-It is extremely important for partners to be able to work their way through hard times and tough challenges to strengthen their relationship.
+Partners need to work their way through hard times and tough challenges to strengthen their relationship.

 3. Complete honesty

 Honesty between couples is vital.
-Couples who are utterly honest with each other are able to lead a happy life while steering their relationship towards growth and success.
-Partners who trust each other and are fully candid with each other about everything.
+Couples who are utterly honest with each other can lead a happy life while steering their relationship towards growth and success—partners who trust each other and are fully candid with each other about everything.

 4. Listen to respond and not react

-Taking responsibility is important in a relationship
+Taking responsibilities in a relationship is important

-In a relationship, it is vital for partners to be fully honest with each other.
-Couples should take responsibility for their doings in order to have a happy relationship.
-If you find yourself in an unhappy relationship, it is important for you to question yourself first that how are you contributing to this uncomfortable feeling.
+In a relationship, partners need to be fully honest with each other.
+Couples should be taking responsibility for their actions and doings to have a happy relationship.
+If you find yourself in an unhappy relationship, you need to question yourself first that how are you contributing to this uncomfortable feeling.